 Concordia University reserves the right to suspend a meal contract for non-payment of a student account.
 There will be no refunds for meals missed during suspension.

-Students living on-campus are automatically signed-up for the 21 Flex Plan.
+Students living on-campus are automatically signed-up for the Unlimited Access Plan.
 If you wish to select a different meal plan, please complete the appropriate form.

 Bulldog bucks provide students and their friends and family a way to add funds to a student account usable on campus at the Concordia University Bookstore, 10:31 Coffee, Dog House Grill and the student’s campus print/copy account.
 A student can then use these funds by swiping their student ID card at these locations.